-A Kalkan street © SLR Jester
+A Kalkan street © Jack

 The charming Mediterranean holiday resort and fishing town of Kalkan is situated on Turkey's Turquoise Coast, and is sought after by a crowd more in search of atmosphere and charisma than mere fun and sun.

 Kalkan's nightlife will keep all types of visitors busy.
-With plenty of restaurants, cafés, bars and nightclubs to enjoy, the town comes to life after dusk.
+With plenty of restaurants, cafés, bars, and nightclubs to enjoy, the town comes to life after dusk.
 Head to one of the many rooftop terrace bars for sundowners, listen to a gypsy band while sipping on the local aniseed drink, 'raki', smoke a hookah pipe and recline on Ottoman-style cushions, or enjoy the local ladies putting on a belly dancing show.

 Kalkan's main beach is shingled and this may not appeal to many would-be beach-goers but the water sports and activities on offer off these shores still attract thousands of tourists each year.
 Nearby Kaputas Beach is sandy and much more pleasant for those longing to dig their toes in the sand.